mattbucknall/circode/README.md

 ## Usage

-The script provided in this repository generates a circode with pecified parameters and outputs it as a .png file.
+The script provided in this repository generates a circode with specified parameters and outputs it as a .png file.

 ```